Carbaz/ai-timeline/README.md

 * **Market Impact:** Becomes the de-facto discovery and distribution layer for open models, boosting experimentation and reproducibility.

-### May 2020 | OpenAI Launches GPT-3
+### May 2020 | OpenAI Publishes GPT-3 Research Paper

 * **Theoretical:** Scale jumps to ~175 billion parameters, demonstrating strong few-shot learning capabilities.
-* **Market Impact:** A highly restricted private beta API opened for early adopters.
+* **Market Impact:** The GPT-3 research paper was published in May 2020; API access began as an invite-only private beta in June 2020.
 Microsoft later obtained an exclusive license to GPT-3 (announced Sept 2020), which influenced early commercial integrations.

 ### May 2021 | Anthropic is Founded